 I believe taking time to rest and modify my practice each ovulation cycle is what helped me then go through to menopause, and have no noticeable menopause symptoms.

-When not menstruating, I practised a wide variety of asana, including inversions.
+When not menstruating, I practised a wide variety of yoga postures, including inversions.
 Inversions help stabilise hormonal activity and are very important for supporting the immune system, and helping one get a good night’s sleep.

 Just before my period, I would switch to a practice that I knew would help reduce PMT symptoms.
 When my period arrived, I stopped inversions, and stopped jumping out into standing poses.